Original Sealer/Finish - Solvent Based - Medium Sheen - Quart

-This premium tung oil-based wood sealer/finish in the Original Formulation goes on easily with brush, lambswool applicator, cloth roller or spray.
-It resists alcohol, hot liquids and similar...
+Waterlox® premium tung oil-based wood sealer/finish in the Original Formulation goes on easily with a brush, lambswool applicator, cloth roller or spray gun.
+It resists alcohol, hot liquids and similar problems while sealing the wood and hardening and enhancing the wood’s natural...

 - Original Formulation